5ifar/Instantgram/Case Study Analysis using SQL Queries/Case Study Solutions.md

 ### 1. We want to reward our users who have been around the longest.
 Find the 5 oldest users.

+**Steps:**
+- Order the result by `created_at` in the ascending order to get the earliest users.
+Limit the result by Top 5.

 **Query:**
 ```sql
 SELECT